paolo-g/uillem/README.md

 # Uillem

 An offline, containerized LLM interface.
 Plug in any llama.cpp supported model.
-Builds with optional search and preset educational prompts.

 ## Requirements